-FOREX-Euro rests near two-year highs vs dollar as more gains seen
+RPT-FOREX-Euro rests near 2-year highs vs dollar as more gains seen

-LONDON (Reuters) - The euro held near a two-year high against the dollar on Friday as investors took the latest European Central Bank meeting as a sign that policymakers weren't greatly concerned about recent currency strength.
+LONDON, July 21 (Reuters) - The euro held near a two-year high against the dollar on Friday as investors took the latest European Central Bank meeting as a sign that policymakers weren't greatly concerned about recent currency strength.

-Euro/dollar EUR=EBS has been the best performing pair in the G10 FX space so far this year, up more than 10 percent, but market watchers had been wary of pushing the single currency higher before the policy decision was released on Thursday.
+Euro/dollar has been the best performing pair in the G10 FX space so far this year, up more than 10 percent, but market watchers had been wary of pushing the single currency higher before the policy decision was released on Thursday.

 Concerns that the currency's strength would translate into a tightening of euro zone financial conditions - something policymakers have been wary about as they seek to protect an economic recovery - had prompted traders to take large bets on euro weakness in recent days, betting the rally wouldn't last.